 According to Goad’s 1910 map, the first Standard Bank was originally on the opposite corner diagonally.

 Going two blocks west from the Standard Bank: At the corner of Main Road and Park Drive is Mayfair Stores (Goad 1910) which once housed Norman Anstey & Co.
-Later it was called Christies Buildings (Goad 1935) and had 3 stores drugs, furniture, jewelry with chambers on the 2nd floor.
+Later it was called Christies Buildings (Goad 1935) and had 3 stores drugs, furniture, jewellery with chambers on the 2nd floor.
 It’s mostly out of shot on the old photo and only the roof can be seen above the balcony on the left.

 On the opposite side, only small shops exist from both Goads maps and have both been modified.
-The current FNB was once the National Bank of SA on 1937 map.
+The current FNB was once the National Bank of SA on the 1937 map.